jakekgrog/jakekgrog/README.md

 <h1 align="center">Hi there 👋!</h1>

 <p align="center">My name is Jake Grogan.
 I'm interested in databases and distributed systems.
-Currently working on [GhostDB](https://github.com/jakekgrog/GhostDB).
+Currently working on <a href="https://github.com/jakekgrog/GhostDB">GhostDB</a>.
 I like to use Go, Python, and NodeJS.</p>

 <h3 align="center">Connect with me!</h3>
 <p align="center">